 Used price range: $25,000 to $250,000

 Do you need to lift, lower or move materials such as concrete, wood, steel, tile, or metal?
-A crane is the solution.
-There are many types of mobile and fixed cranes available, and each one has its own unique benefits.
-Small cranes are great for loading and unloading materials at job sites with minimal available space, and large cranes are ideal for jobs that require heavier loads and greater heights.
+Then, a crane is a solution.
+Many types of mobile and fixed cranes are available, and each has its unique benefits.
+For example, small cranes are great for loading and unloading materials at job sites with minimal available space, and large cranes are ideal for jobs that require heavier loads and greater heights.

 New price range: $100,000 to $1,750,000